 The Photography Club provides its members with an opportunity to develop photographic skills.
 It meets regularly to discover photographic techniques, learn about technological innovations, develop Photoshop skills, and review student photographs.
-Members contribute photographs to Jesuit's many student and alumni publications and to the Jesuit web site.
+Members contribute photographs to Jesuit's student and alumni publications and to the school's website.